Osanami Törngren, Sayaka

 Year of completion 2011

 |Areas of Research|

 - Racism, Nationalism and Ethnic Relations

 The study shows that although their attitudes vary depending on the different groups in question, the majority of the respondents and interviewees could imagine getting involved in interrelationships and would not react negatively if a family member got involved in such a relationship.
-The quantitative results address the importance of intimate contacts, in other words having friends of diverse racial and ethnic backgrounds, in having more positive attitudes toward interracial dating, marriage and childbearing.
+The quantitative results address the importance of intimate contacts--having friends of diverse racial and ethnic backgrounds--for having more positive attitudes toward interracial dating, marriage and childbearing.
 Age, gender, education and the place of upbringing also affects

 people’s attitudes.
 The qualitative inquiry probes the reasoning behind the survey results and points to the complicated relations between individual attitudes and the sense of group position.
 The interviewees’ words depict colorblind ways of talking about attitudes toward interracial marriage and different groups.
 Ideas of race emerge in this colorblind reasoning and the role of visible difference is highlighted both through the quantitative and qualitative inquiries.